microservices-course/material/rubrics/design.md

-# Evaluating the Design and Implementation of a Microservice Architecture (MSA)
+# Evaluating the Design and Implementation of a Microservice

 _[Fabrizio Montesi](http://www.fabriziomontesi.com/), University of Southern Denmark.
 If you cite content from this page, do not copy it but include a link to this page._

+This is a small, and very preliminary, guide for evaluating the design of microservices in a Microservice Architecture (MSA).
+Some may call it a cheatsheet, or a checklist, for people who are already familiar with some of the concepts in here.
+If you have comments, please feel free to [contact the author](http://www.fabriziomontesi.com/).

 ## Some key properties